capitolmuckrakr/Gucci/README.md

 ### Search parameters

-The following search parameters are available for lobbying disclosures:
+The following search parameters are available for lobbying filings:

 - `:registrant_name`
 - `:client_name`